-Applicant Proposed Measure or Mitigation Measure Applicability 1 Monitoring and Reporting Action (Responsible Party) Monitoring Schedule incorporated by the Applicants in the VFMP submitted to the CPUC.
+Applicant Proposed Measure or Mitigation Measure Applicability Monitoring and Reporting Action (Responsible Party) Monitoring Schedule on all feasible mitigation measures to include in the VFMP.
+Feasible mitigation measures identified during this consultation shall be incorporated by the Applicants in the VFMP submitted to the CPUC.
 The VFMP shall include, but not be limited to, the following elements as currently suggested by the California Department of Public Health: Adopt site plans and work practices that reduce workers' exposure to minimize primary and secondary exposure to the community through direct dispersal of spores or secondary dispersal from contaminated workers or equipment bringing spores to the community.
 The site plans and work practices may include: Minimize the area of soil disturbed.
 Use water, appropriate soil stabilizers, and/or re-vegetation to reduce airborne dust.
 Stabilize all spoils piles by tarping or other methods.
-Provide air conditioned cabs for vehicles Frovide all conditioned cabs for vehicles that generate heavy dust and make sure workers keep windows and vents closed.
+Provide air conditioned cabs for vehicles that generate heavy dust and make sure workers keep windows and vents closed.
 Suspend work during heavy winds.
-Onsite sleeping quarters, if provided, should be placed away from sources of dust.